Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #srt-in-udp title="SRT packet as UDP payload"}

-SRT has two kinds of packets distinguished by the first bit;
+SRT has two types of packets distinguished by the Packet Type Flag:
 data packet and conrol packet.
 The structure of the SRT packet is shown in {{srtpacket}}.